m040601/loggy/log-jan20-hub.md

 [simonw/sf-tree-history: Tracking the history of trees in San Francisco](https://github.com/simonw/sf-tree-history)

+### Datasette: A tool for exploring and publishing data
+### csvs-to-sqlite: Convert CSV files into a SQLite database
+### db-to-sqlite: CLI tool for exporting a MySQL or PostgreSQL database as a SQLite file
 ### sqlite-utils
 [simonw/sqlite-utils: Python CLI utility and library for manipulating SQLite databases](https://github.com/simonw/sqlite-utils)